OctHe/octhe.github.io/_posts/2020-09-20-linux-kernel-compiling.md

 In summary, all these packets from *apt*.
 I have follow the [Ubuntu wiki](https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel), and run the following command
 ```
+sudo apt-get build-dep linux linux-image-$(uname -r)

 sudo apt-get install libncurses-dev flex bison openssl libssl-dev \
 dkms libelf-dev libudev-dev libpci-dev libiberty-dev autoconf
 ```

-It is worth to note that the wiki says that the above command only install part of the prerequisites, but after installing them, I can compile the kernel successfully.
-However, directly following [Ubuntu wiki](https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel) has some problems.
+It is worth to note that directly following [Ubuntu wiki](https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel) has some problems.
 When we run the command
 ```
 sudo apt-get build-dep linux linux-image-$(uname -r)